 What Happens After the Trial Work Period Ends?

 If a person wishes to continue to work after their TWP is completed, they enter a 36-month Extended Period of Eligibility (EPE).
 A person will continue to receive their benefits during this time as long as they remain disabled and earn less than the established substantial gainful activity (SAG) threshold.
 As of 2016, the SAG is $1,130 for non-blind benefit recipients and $1,820 for those who are blind.

 Earning over this limit will cause the Social Security Administration to believe that a person is no longer disabled, thereby causing their benefits to cease unless they stop working or if their income falls below the SAG threshold during their EPE.
 Earning more than the SAG after the EPE has expired, however, will result in cancellation of benefits.

 Contact Disability Action Advocates Today

-If you are looking to work while disabled, it is imperative that you do so with the advisement of a Las Vegas social security disability attorney from Disability Action Advocates.
-With more than two decades of experience handling SSD claims, our attorneys have the skills and knowledge to help you get back to work while protecting your deserved benefits.
+If you are looking to work while disabled, it is imperative that you do so with the advisement of a Las Vegas social security disability representative from Disability Action Advocates.
+With more than two decades of experience handling SSD claims, our representatives have the skills and knowledge to help you get back to work while protecting your deserved benefits.

 To get started, give us a call at (888) 421-8705 to request a free consultation today!